oscarpoppa/IBReal/README.md

 Messing with extended precision using Python integers.

 IBReal represents a memory-limited, arbitrary precision, integer-based implementation of a real number.
-It is probably slow.
+It is naturally slow.
 All math operations are available in in-line mode (i.e. +=).

 Usage:
 realnum = IBReal(raw, prec)